sethcarl2000/apex_mc_generator/README.md

       ${VOL_DIR}/tracks_Q1/out_RHRS_V2_50501919.root

+> [!NOTE]
-**NOTE**: you must specify the '--time' option, as no time option is specified by default in the script.
+> You must specify the '--time' option, as no time option is specified by default in the script.
 To estimate the amount of time needed to run, I use the fact that the script takes about 17 ms/event for its simulation; I usually round up to 25 ms/event to leave some buffer room. _If the job runs over the time budget you give it, it will fail!_